grattan/R_at_Grattan/docs/Visualisation_cookbook.md

 <img src="Visualisation_cookbook_files/figure-html/unnamed-chunk-11-1.png" width="839.04" />

-**Finally**, we'll add the women/men labels -- by creating a dataset with the labels we want and giving that to `grattan_label` --
+**Finally**, we'll add the women/men labels by creating a dataset with the labels we want and giving that to `grattan_label`.